 The Noise Program does not have the authority to address the following types of noise disturbances:

-- Animal noises from residences (i.e., barking dogs): Please contact Multnomah County Animal Services at 503-988-7387 or check out their Barking Dog Nuisance Guide.
+- Animal noises from residences (i.e., barking dogs): Please contact Multnomah County Animal Services at 503-988-7387 or check out its Barking Dog Nuisance Guide.

 - Chickens/roosters and urban wildlife: Please contact Multnomah County Environmental Health at 503-988-7700 or firstname.lastname@example.org.